Jeremy-Neville/Weka-LGBM/README.md

 # BONUS #3: LightGBM GPU Support

 If you are reading this specefic part of this documentation, then it means you are interested in implementing GPU support into your LightGBM pyscript.
 Luckily, there is an efficient way to implement it and it isn't tedious.
-It is importanrt to always check if the classifier we are utilizing provides GPU support.
-In this section, we will delve into how we can implement GPU support into our PyScript for LightGBM
+It is important to always check if the classifier we are utilizing provides GPU support.
+In this section, we will delve into how we can implement GPU support into our PyScript for LightGBM.

 ## The Revised Code
 When it comes the revisions made onto our PyScript, it is important to higlight the three new arguments that would be included, them being **device** , **gpu_platform_id** , and finally **gpu_device_id**.
 These three arguments are crucial in ensuring that the PyScript has an argument known as device that states we are utilizing the GPU however if we only place that as our only argument, the default platform and GPU which is the is the first plaform and GPU installed would be selected as the one that will run the classifier.
 To ensure that does not happen we utilize the arguments gpu_platform_id and gpu_device_id to allow the user to set what GPU or platform they want to utilize to run through those two arguments.
 Now that we explained the parameters we will display in the revised code, we will now delve into the revised code itself.